 First trial, first patient, first publication

 Our first trial was for non-Hodgkin lymphoma.
 First trial patient was registered in 1974.
-The trial was presented at the COSA ASM in 1979 and even received an invitation to present at the Lugano Conference in 1981.
+The trial was presented at the COSA ASM in 1979 and even received an invitation to present at the Lugano Conference (International Conference in Malignant Lymphoma) in 1981.
 Thus our group entered the international stage from its earliest days.
-NHL1 was published in 1982 (Australia and New Zealand non- Hodgkin’s Lymphoma Cooperative Chemotherapy Study Group 1982).
+NHL1 was published in 1982 (Australia and New Zealand non-Hodgkin Lymphoma Cooperative Chemotherapy Study Group 1982).

-Trials improve care for patients with acute non-lymphocytic leukemia
+Trials improve care for patients with acute non-lymphocytic leukaemia